hashsplit/hashsplit-spec/spec.md

 ## The RRS Rolling Checksums

-The `rrs` family of checksums is based on a rolling first used in [rsync][rsync], and later adapted for use in [bup][bup] and [perkeep][perkeep]. `rrs` was originally inspired by the adler-32 checksum.
+The `rrs` family of checksums is based on an algorithm first used in [rsync][rsync], and later adapted for use in [bup][bup] and [perkeep][perkeep]. `rrs` was originally inspired by the adler-32 checksum.
 The name `rrs` was chosen for this specification, and stands